volodymyr-kryvoshapov/angular-img-lazy-load/README.md

 Note: if you need loader: simply add it to image src attr.

 ## Options
-In your controller you can define the lazyOptions object to overwrite the default behaviour.
+Define constant in the main file of your app in order to overwrite the default behaviour. tolerance (default 200px) - cushion the loading of images (load images beforehand)
 ```

-soon
+angular.module('myModule', ['img-lazy-load'])
+  .constant('imgLazyLoadConf', {
+      tolerance: 300
+  });

 ```